ExclamationLabs/connector-base-zoom/README.md

 - CONNECTOR_BASE_AUTH_JWT_EXPIRATION_PERIOD - The expiration period, in milliseconds, for the JWT token claim to occur and the access to token to be generated.
 This is not the expiration of the access token itself.

+## midPoint Configuration

+Install the compiled jar file in your connector library folder and restart midPoint.
+Make sure to set the full path to your JWT config file in the configuration properties for the resource config.

+Example resource configurations are available under ./src/test/resources/ in this repository